Back to reality for Merkel as Europe stalls on refugees

 In contrast to Karlsruhe, where Merkel deftly headed off any open dissent, the frustration with her policies on a range of issues was glaringly apparent in Brussels.

-Italian Prime Minister Matteo Renzi led the rebellion, trying to convince fellow center-left leaders to rise up and push back against Merkel and German power at a pre-summit meeting.
+Italian Prime Minister Matteo Renzi led the rebellion, trying to convince fellow centre-left leaders to rise up and push back against Merkel and German power at a pre-summit meeting.

-Renzi’s ire centered around the Nord Stream-2 project, unveiled back in September, which would double the amount of gas shipped directly from Russia to Germany -- raising eyebrows at a time when the EU has sanctions in place against Russia over Ukraine, and after another Russian pipeline project, South Stream, was canceled last year, to the detriment of Italy.
+Renzi’s ire centred around the Nord Stream-2 project, unveiled back in September, which would double the amount of gas shipped directly from Russia to Germany -- raising eyebrows at a time when the EU has sanctions in place against Russia over Ukraine, and after another Russian pipeline project, South Stream, was cancelled last year, to the detriment of Italy.

 One source close to the meeting tried to play down the seriousness of the clash, before adding that, in any case, “attacking Merkel is not a sin”.